Despite reported upswings in the housing market, foreclosures continue to be a big problem for residents of the US.

 If they can’t verify or just don’t want to spend the time doing so, they might remove it altogether.

 Step 3: Get Professional Credit Repair Help

 Removing a foreclosure from your credit report requires filing separate disputes with all three credit bureaus.

-Lexington Law can also help you potentially remove late payments, charge-offs, collections, repossessions, and even bankruptcies.
+Credit Saint can also help you potentially remove late payments, charge-offs, collections, repossessions, and even bankruptcies.
 If you’ve been struggling with bad credit and are ready to improve your credit scores, fill out the form on their website to see what they can do for you.